JamFfm/craftbeerpiLCD/README.md

 **LCD_Address:**
-This is the address of the LCD modul.
+This is the address of the LCD module.
 You can detect it by using the following command in the commandbox of the Raspi:
 - sudo i2cdetect -y 1
 or
 - sudo i2cdetect -y 0.

 Default is 0x27.